-Our Board of Directors currently consists of five members: Mr. Kenneth Ehrman, Mr. Charles P. Ferry, Mr. Ned Mavrommatis, Mr. James Craig Nixon, and Mr. Frank Lonegro.
-The directors will serve until our next annual meeting and until their successors are duly elected and qualified.
-The Company defines "independent" as that term is defined in Nasdaq Listing Rule 5605(a)(2).
+Our board of directors currently consists of four members: Mr. Charles P. Ferry, Mr. Ned Mavrommatis, Mr. James Craig Nixon and Mr. Frank A. Lonegro.
+The directors will serve until the election of the nominees for director at the Annual Meeting and until their successors are duly elected and qualified.
+The Company defines "independent" as that term is defined in Rule 5605(a)(2) of the NASDAQ listing standards.

-In making the determination of whether a member of the board is independent, our board considers, among other things, transactions and relationships between each director and his immediate family and the Company, including those reported under the caption "Certain Relationships and Related Party Transactions".
+In making the determination of whether a member of the board is independent, our Board considers, among other things, any transactions and relationships between each director and his immediate family and the Company.
 The purpose of this review is to determine whether any such relationships or transactions are material and, therefore, inconsistent with a determination that the directors are independent.
-Based on such review and its understanding of such relationships and transactions, our board affirmatively determined that Mr. Ehrman, Mr. Mavrommatis, Mr. Nixon, and Mr. Lonegro are all qualified as independent and none of them have any material relationship with us that might interfere with his exercise of independent judgment.
+Based on such review and its understanding of such relationships and transactions, our Board affirmatively determined that each of Messrs., Nixon, Mavrommatis, and Lonegro is qualified as independent and does not have any material relationship with us that might interfere with his exercise of independent judgment.